 Fennel, also known as sweet fennel and fennel spice, has been used for many different purposes throughout history.
 However, the most remarkable and well investigated fennel health benefits, are:

 Promoting digestion.
-The carminative properties of fennel aid digestion, preventing abdominal bloating and gas.
+The carminative properties of fennel aid digestion, thus preventing abdominal bloating and gas.
 Interestingly, heated fennel therapy accelerates the recovery after abdominal surgery.5

 The fennel plant has been traditionally used for treating infant colic and respiratory problems.

 How It Works

 Fennel seeds are particularly high in phytoestrogens, but also contain two main bioactive compounds: anethole, which provides antimicrobial and antifungal power, and coumarin, which suppresses appetite in the short term.

 Folk medicine has long used fennel for treating eye conditions such as glaucoma, and scientific research supports its potential in this area; however, the most widely used fennel properties are carminative, with the purpose of relieving flatulence and other digestive issues, like stomach pain and bloating, and expectorant, in order to clear the airways during asthma attacks and respiratory infections.

 Menopausal women particularly benefit from the phytoestrogenic compounds in fennel, which can help replace dwindling estrogen levels, thus reducing the unpleasant side effects of hormone imbalance.

 Some research suggests that fennel may be effective in treating hypertension and aiding weight loss.

 Fennel Side Effects

 Fennel seeds are toxic in large doses, so the suggested dosage should not be exceeded.
 Fennel essential oil should never be taken orally and must be properly diluted before topical application.
 Pregnant women, breastfeeding women, and small children should not take medicinal preparations of fennel.